niranjchandrasekaran/PyPath/README.md

 _path-energy_: energy of each structure along the trajectory represented as time points

-_missing_sidechain_atoms.txt_: this file is generated if the atom necessary to build the Hessian are missing
+_missing_sidechain_atoms.txt_: this file is generated if the atoms necessary to build the Hessian are missing

 #### Things to remember